sbrl/Pepperminty-Wiki/README.md

 ## Security
 If you've found a security issue, please don't open an issue.
-Instead, get in touch privately - e.g. via [Keybase](https://keybase.io/sbrl) or by email (`security [at sign] starbeamrainbowlabs [replace me with a dot] com`), and I'll try to respond ASAP.
+Instead, get in touch privately - e.g. via email (`security [at sign] starbeamrainbowlabs [replace me with a dot] com`), and I'll try to respond ASAP.

 If you would like to encrypt any communications with me, you can find my GPG key [here](https://starbeamrainbowlabs.com/sbrl.asc).